-- Continue to provide genuine opportunities for consultation - Be transparent with information - Demonstrate accountability to our community - Advocacy, support and partnerships
+- Demonstrate accountability to our community - Advocacy, support and partnerships

 Love Where you Live, Work, Play Competition

 To help celebrate the public exhibition milestone, we launched the Love Where you Live, Work, Play Competition encouraging people to share what they love about the people and places in their local communities.
 Thank you to everyone who entered the competition - check out some of the entries!